HOT Division Summer Internship Research Program

 Joan Beckman, MD, PhD

-I am a dedicated physician-scientist who is passionate about caring for patients with benign hematologic conditions.
-I have a clinical interest in patients with acquired and congenital bleeding disorders as well as patients with anemia.
-I conduct translational research in the molecular and cellular mechanisms driving inflammation-induced pathology in endothelial cells and blood vessels My current research focuses on evaluating the contribution of red blood cell and endothelial cell interactions in JAK2 V617F and CALR+ myeloproliferative neoplasm patients.
+Joan Beckman, MD, PhD is the Lois and Richard King Assistant Professor of Medicine and is a dedicated physician-scientist who is passionate about caring for patients with benign hematologic conditions.
+She has a clinical interest in patients with acquired and congenital bleeding disorders as well as patients with anemia.
+Dr. Beckman conducts translational research in the molecular and cellular mechanisms driving inflammation-induced pathology in endothelial cells and blood vessels.
+Her current research focuses on evaluating the contribution of red blood cell and endothelial cell interactions in JAK2 V617F and CALR+ myeloproliferative neoplasm patients.